Pushing the limits of self-supervised ResNets: Can we outperform supervised learning without labels on ImageNet?: Pretraining on ImageNet -- implementation details and additional results

 \subsection{Robustness and OOD Generalization}

 The robustness and out-of-distribution (OOD) generalization abilities of \alpharelic{} representations are tested on several detasets.
-We use ImageNetV2 \cite{recht2019imagenet} and ImageNet-C \cite{hendrycks2019benchmarking} datasets to evaluate robustness.
-ImageNetV2 \cite{recht2019imagenet} has three sets of $10000$ images that were collected to have a similar distribution to the original ImageNet validation set, while ImageNet-C \cite{hendrycks2019benchmarking} consists of 15 synthetically generated corruptions (e.g. blur, noise) that are added to the ImageNet validation set.
+We use ImageNetV2 \citep{recht2019imagenet} and ImageNet-C \citep{hendrycks2019benchmarking} datasets to evaluate robustness.
+ImageNetV2 \citep{recht2019imagenet} has three sets of $10000$ images that were collected to have a similar distribution to the original ImageNet validation set, while ImageNet-C \citep{hendrycks2019benchmarking} consists of 15 synthetically generated corruptions (e.g. blur, noise) that are added to the ImageNet validation set.

-For OOD generalization we examine the performance on ImageNet-R \cite{hendrycks2021many}, ImageNetSketch \cite{wang2019learning} and ObjectNet \cite{barbu2019objectnet}.
-ImageNet-R \cite{hendrycks2021many} consists of $30000$ different renditions (e.g. paintings, cartoons) of $200$ ImageNet classes, while ImageNet-Sketch \cite{wang2019learning} consists of $50000$ images, $50$ for each ImageNet class, of object sketches in the black-and-white color scheme.
+For OOD generalization we examine the performance on ImageNet-R \citep{hendrycks2021many}, ImageNetSketch \citep{wang2019learning} and ObjectNet \citep{barbu2019objectnet}.
+ImageNet-R \citep{hendrycks2021many} consists of $30000$ different renditions (e.g. paintings, cartoons) of $200$ ImageNet classes, while ImageNet-Sketch \citep{wang2019learning} consists of $50000$ images, $50$ for each ImageNet class, of object sketches in the black-and-white color scheme.
 These datasets aim to test robustness to different textures and other naturally occurring style changes and are out-of-distribution to the ImageNet training data.
-ObjectNet \cite{barbu2019objectnet} has $18574$ images from differing viewpoints and backgrounds compared to ImageNet.
+ObjectNet \citep{barbu2019objectnet} has $18574$ images from differing viewpoints and backgrounds compared to ImageNet.

 On all datasets we evaluate the representations of a standard ResNet50 encoder under a linear evaluation protocol akin to Section \ref{sec:results:linear}, i.e. we freeze the pretrained representations and train a linear classifier using the labelled ImageNet training set; the test evaluation is performed zero-shot, i.e no training is done on the above datasets.
-As can be seen from table \ref{table.imagenet_v2_c}, \alpharelic{} learns more robust representations and outperforms both the supervised baseline and the competing self-supervised methods on ImageNetV2 and ImageNet-C. We provide a detailed breakdown across the different ImageNet-C corruptions in table \ref{table.imagenet_c_corruptions}.
-Furthermore, \alpharelic{} learns representations that outperform competing self-supervised methods while being on par with supervised performance in terms of OOD generalization; see table \ref{table.imagenet_ood_detailed}.
+As we have seen in Table \ref{table.imagenet_v2_c}, \alpharelic{} learns more robust representations and outperforms both the supervised baseline and the competing self-supervised methods on ImageNetV2 and ImageNet-C. We provide a detailed breakdown across the different ImageNet-C corruptions in Table \ref{table.imagenet_c_corruptions}.